waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Interaction vs. Line of Sight:** If direct interaction with a trainer-like NPC results in a dialogue loop, the battle trigger is likely entering their line of sight.
 If both methods fail, they may not be a battlable trainer.
 - **Positional Awareness:** Always verify my own coordinates and the coordinates of relevant NPCs before using a targeted tool like `stun_npc`.
 Wasting a turn on an unnecessary action is a failure of observation.
 - **Notepad Edit Precision:** When using `notepad_edit` with the `replace` action, the `old_text` must be an exact match.
 If an edit fails because the text is not found, it's possible the change was already successfully applied in a previous turn.
 Verify the current notepad content before retrying.
-- **Data Structure Verification:** Do not assume data structures or sorting order within the game (e.g., inventory lists).
+- **Data Structure Verification:** Do not assume data structures, sorting order, or string casing within the game (e.g., inventory lists, item names).
 Always verify against direct observation before building automation that relies on it.
-A faulty assumption about data will lead to tool failure.
+A faulty assumption about data, like case-sensitivity, will lead to tool failure.
 - **Blocked Movement vs. Battle Start:** A 'Movement Blocked' alert does not guarantee a wild battle has started.
 I must wait for the battle screen text to appear before assuming I am in a battle and pressing 'A' to advance dialogue.
 This prevents wasted turns from incorrect assumptions.
 - **Tool Output for Autopress:** When a custom tool has `autopress_buttons: true`, its `print()` output MUST be a valid JSON array of strings.
 Any other text, such as debug statements, will corrupt the output and cause a JSON parsing error.
 - **Verify Location After Transitions:** After any map transition (entering/exiting a building or route), I MUST immediately verify my current map ID and coordinates from the Game State Information to prevent severe hallucinations about my location.